dgruber/jsv/README.md

 ## What is it?

 JSV or Job Submission Verifiers are a part of the Grid Engine cluster scheduler eco system.
-JSV scripts or binaries are be executed after a job was submitted to the cluster and before the job is accepted by the cluster scheduler / manager (the Grid Engine master process).
+JSV scripts or binaries are executed after a job was submitted and before the job is accepted by the cluster scheduler / manager (the Grid Engine master process).
 They are a powerful tool for an administrator to inspect, correct, and set job submission parameters for jobs based on his own logic.

 An example would be only allowing jobs with a certain sizes (number of cores / slots requested) at a certain time.
 Another one would be adding a predefined dynamically created accounting string for each job.
+JSV scripts can also be used for gathering job submission statistics or draining the cluster by rejecting all jobs before a cluster upgrade happens.

+For more information please consult your Univa Grid Engine documentation and the man pages ([JSV man page](http://gridengine.eu/mangridengine/htmlman1/jsv.html) and [qsub man page](http://gridengine.eu/mangridengine/htmlman1/qsub.html)).

 ## Why using this library?